ePrescribe: Getting Approved for EPCS

 1. The supporting user must log in to Scriptsure to approve the prescriber for EPCS.

-1. If they are a user in intakeQ, they can go to the "Prescriptions" tab for any prescribing client and click any of the buttons on that page.
+1. If they are a user in intakeQ, they can go to the ePrescribe setting page and click the 'Open Prescription App' button on that page.

 1. Once they are in, they will see a screen like the below